Y&H ADPH Gambling-Related Harm Funded Programme 2021-24

 • Reviewing gambling information and support resources - 'mapping review' (April 2023): A review of online gambling harms sources of information and support took place to identify areas of best practice.
 A write up of the findings including suggested recommendations for improvement can be found in this report.

-• Multimedia marketing campaign (‘Gambling Understood’) and evaluation (September 2023 - ongoing): This campaign began in September 2023, and continues until January 2024.
-The 2-phase campaign is aimed mainly at men under 34 who gamble, but is relevant to wider audiences and anyone experiencing gambling harms.
+• Multimedia marketing campaign (‘Gambling Understood’) and evaluation (September 2023 - January 2024): This campaign ran from September 2023 to January 2024.
+The 2-phase campaign was aimed mainly at men under 34 who gamble, but was relevant to wider audiences and anyone experiencing gambling harms.
 The first phase of the campaign (Burst 1) explored the influences to gamble and the risks of gambling products with an aim to encourage discussion and help decrease the stigma and shame associated with harm.
-The second phase (Burst 2, which commenced on 11th December 2023) focuses on how gambling can affect anyone and encourages people to seek further advice and support via links to key support services.
-The University of Nottingham are evaluating the campaign to assess changes in gambling risk perception and intention to seek help and support.
+The second phase (Burst 2, which commenced on 11th December 2023) focused on how gambling can affect anyone and encourages people to seek further advice and support via links to key support services.
+The University of Nottingham are currently evaluating the campaign to assess changes in gambling risk perception and intention to seek help and support.

 • Development of a gambling harms training package (ongoing): A training programme is in development which has been informed by a regional assessment of training needs (a survey circulated to the region in June 2023).
 These online sessions aim to increase awareness and understanding of gambling-related harms and guide staff to have sensitive conversations and signpost, or refer to support.
 Working with our local authority partners and services across the region, this will be available to key frontline staff in communities who may encounter people affected.
 Delivery of the pilot will begin in early 2024, and following assessment of training outcomes, should lead to further rollout.